 Example¶

-import matplotlib.pyplot as plt # import pyplot from the matplotlib module and alias it with plt
+import matplotlib.pyplot as plt # import the pyplot module of the matplotlib package and alias it with plt

 x = []